 Ecotourism and Conservation in Batu Katak

 However, the tide is slowly turning.
-Batu Katak is a pioneering community who embrace ecotourism initiatives and are passionate about protecting their natural resources.
+Batu Katak is a pioneering community that embraces ecotourism initiatives and is passionate about protecting its natural resources.

 Ecotourism gives local communities a much-needed income and equips them to protect the jungle rather than pillage it.